Angular (web framework): Support policy and schedule

-Angular versions v2 to v17 are no longer under support.
+Angular versions v2 to v19 are no longer under support.

+Associated projects

+Analog is a full stack web meta-framework based upon Angular powered by Vite and Nitro.

 Libraries

 Angular Material

 Angular Material is a UI component library that implements Material Design in Angular.
 It provides a collection of reusable components that adhere to Google's Material Design specifications, aiming to offer a consistent user interface across different devices and platforms.

 Angular Material includes a variety of UI components such as buttons, cards, dialogs, grids, and form controls.
 These components are designed to be customizable and easy to integrate into Angular applications.
 Additional features of Angular Material include support for responsive design, theming, and accessibility.

 Angular Elements

 In 2018, Angular 6 introduced Angular Elements, enabling developers to package Angular components as custom web elements, which are part of the web components set of web platform APIs.